royaltm/rust-z80emu/examples/ral1243/README.md

 RAL 1243
 ========

-RAL 1243 is a fictional computer brought into its virtual existence for the purpose of providing an example on how to implement emulators based on z80emu Z80 CPU emulator.
+RAL 1243 is a fictional computer brought into its virtual existence for the purpose of providing an example on how to implement emulators based on [z80emu][z80emu repo] Z80 CPU emulator.

 Usage
 -----